 The real questions would be answered within the walls of these long, corrugated aluminum boxes.
-I'd consulted with a veterinarian and done some reading on the subject of illnesses in waterfowl, so even before we entered the shed, I had a good idea of what to look for to recognize sick or distressed birds.
+I'd consulted with a veterinarian and done some reading on the subject of illnesses in waterfowl, so, even before we entered the shed, I had a good idea of what to look for to recognize sick or distressed birds.
 I wanted to be sure that I could judge for myself how well-off these ducks were.

-Labored breathing, discharge from the nostrils, infected or cloudy eyes are all signs of sickness or stress.
+Labored breathing, discharge from the nostrils, and infected or cloudy eyes are all signs of sickness or stress.
 Bleeding beaks or feet and missing feathers would indicate rough treatment or fighting amongst themselves.
 I walked into the shed prepared for the worst, and instead was quite stunned.

 The birds seemed to show a mild aversion to us, flocking together and giving us a wide berth as we walked through the shed.
 Chichi quickly spotted a single dead bird, which we inquired about.
-La Belle shows a mortality rate of around 1% in their ducks, which may seem large, but it's less than 1/5th the mortality of regular chicken or duck farms, and about 10 times lower than the mortality and injury rate of the backyard chickens I'm acquainted with.
+La Belle shows a mortality rate of around 1% in their ducks, which may seem large, but it's less than one-fifth the mortality of regular chicken or duck farms, and about 10 times lower than the mortality and injury rate of the backyard chickens I'm acquainted with.

-Eventually the ducks became a little less edgy, and I was able to move in for a closer look.
+Eventually, the ducks became a little less edgy, and I was able to move in for a closer look.
 All signs pointed to completely healthy animals.
 Their beaks were clean, their eyes were bright, they had no trouble vocalizing, and their feathers were for the most part completely intact.
 They seemed to waddle around with a positive swagger, congregating at the water dripper and feeding stations.

-We entered another long shed, this one filled from end to end with 5-foot by 7-foot pens, each one holding about 10 ducks.
+We entered another long shed, this one filled from end to end with five-by-seven-foot pens, each one holding about 10 ducks.
 Again, the ducks tended to congregate together, leaving more than half of the space in their pen empty.
 Occasionally, one would waddle out of the group for a stretch.
 Just as in the other sheds, these ducks seemed healthy, albeit much larger (these guys were on their third week of gavage, just a few days away from slaughter).

-While most other farms in the world still use metal tubes to feed their duck, La Belle has recently switched to a custom-made flexible plastic version.
+While most other farms in the world still use metal tubes to feed their ducks, La Belle has recently switched to a custom-made flexible plastic version.
 This is the piece of technology that they didn't want us filming.

-However, a quick search on YouTube turned up this video, which is not dissimilar from our own experience (this video shows geese in France):
+However, a quick search on YouTube turned up this video, which is not dissimilar from our own experience (this video shows geese in France).

 According to Bob, when the feeder feels the duck's esophagus, if there's any food remaining, she'll skip that feeding.
-So while the ducks are technically force-fed, there is a level of built-in anatomical control so that the ducks can't take in any more food than they can physically handle.
-That's more respect than most fast food chains show for their human customers.
+So, while the ducks are technically force-fed, there is a level of built-in anatomical control so that the ducks can't take in any more food than they can physically handle.
+That's more respect than most fast-food chains show for their human customers.

-La Belle has also started a program to reduce their workers' load.
+La Belle has also started a program to reduce its workers' load.
 Many farms require that the same feeder work with the same ducks for the entire gavage process to reduce stress on the animal.
 For a worker, this means three long feeding shifts per day, every day, for 25 days.

 I wouldn't exactly say that the ducks were lining up to be fed, as has been suggested by some foie advocates, but they certainly didn't seem stressed.
-By all activists accounts, these ducks should have been so fattened that they could barely stand under their own power.
+By all activists' accounts, these ducks should have been so fattened that they could barely stand under their own power.
 I didn't see one duck vomit, nor did I see any that couldn't stand or walk due to the weight of their livers.

 After the walking tour, we stopped back at the office for a tasting of a few of Bella Bella's products, as well as some straight-up fresh foie, seared on a George Foreman griddle, of all things.
 Of all the foie I've cooked in the world (and it's a lot), La Belle's has the unique property of being able to hold its shape well without rendering off too much fat, making it an ideal candidate for searing.